Sound Design

 Course content

-As an MA Sound Design student, you will create sound for environments and contexts that are immersive, interactive and responsive.
+As an MA Sound Design student, you will create sound for environments that are immersive, interactive, and responsive.

-- The flexibility within the curriculum will allow you to focus upon and develop your key interests and creative aspirations, and build a folio of practice that will establish your identity as an emerging practitioner.
+- Focus on your interests - The flexibility within the curriculum allows you to develop your key interests and creative aspirations, building a portfolio of practice and research that will establish your identity as an emerging practitioner.

 Information for international students